Camping in Uganda | This is what you need

 Also, don't miss out on our 10 camping tips on the Travel Blog to make the most of your time outdoors.

-All our Toyota Land Cruisers and Hilux vehicles can be equipped with either a rooftop tent or a ground (dome) tent.
+Our Nissan Navara and Suzuki Jimny vehicles can be equipped with either a rooftop tent or a ground (dome) tent.
+Also, the Land Cruiser can be outfitted with a rooftop tent, but then the pop-up roof can no longer be used.
 The Toyota RAV4 is only suitable for a dome tent.

 Camp gear rental costs:

-The Toyota Hilux is especially well-suited for camping.
+The Nissan Navara is especially well-suited for camping.
 With its generous storage space and custom canopy with side drawers, it makes accessing your luggage and camp gear simple and efficient.

-Electric fridge rental is available for €5 per day, with the Land Cruiser or Hilux only.
+Electric fridge rental is available for €5 per day, with the Nissan Navara Land Cruiser only.
 Please note: due to the rough road conditions and limited availability of parts in remote areas, we cannot repair or replace fridges in the field.
 If your fridge stops working, let us know — our office will arrange a refund after your trip.

 Tip: Bring a headtorch and power bank — especially handy when you're camping regularly.